andre-ye/uni/docs/phil/phil-458/lecture.md

 - Nothing is 'lost' in the epoche -- you just don't take it to exist a priori -- this is how I experience it, through these acts
 - There is no pre-cogitationes which is distinct from the cogitatum

+---

+## Week 4 Tuesday: Evidence and Truth
+- The natural attitude is 'in' the transcendental ego; it is a kind of diminishment or even impoverishment / restriction on the transcendental ego
+- You take on this attitude and relate to a 'world' whose existence you presuppose
+- If the existence-meaning of the object is not the effect of the transcendental ego, then error is impossible: being is or isn't present to you; how can you ascribe existence-meaning to something if it is a matter of seing if it is there or not?
+How do you distinguish between illusion and reality?
+There are possibilities, but whether they be is a determination you make
+- Zahavi: Any interest in the being / non-being of the world is forbidden, but Husserl doesn't really mean that -- nothing is lost in the epoche
+- The scientist presupposes even the presence of the world 'out there'
+- The 'practical interests' -- these are the ends of the natural attitude.
+- We intend things as possible things which we can do things with -- free play of images
+- Animals' objects are not quite what our objects are
+- We're always perceiving something as if it is something we can do things with
+- Disharmonious experience: protention does not agree with intention
+- Part of the fanstasy -- 'as if it could do this, as if it could do that'
+- Subjective correlates are revealed -- objects are subjective correlates
+- Ontic -- ontology (being as being) -- ontic meaning of being is the beingness of whatever being it is; people can be possible (hypothesis) (be as a possibility) vs actual
+- The natural attitude comes after the fact
+- Delphi the Oracle -- know thyself, a new meaning in transcendental phenomenology -- transcendental science is 'lost in the world'; I must lose the world by epoche to regain it by universal self-reflection
+- No -- something is lost, the world as taken by the naive attitude is lost -- the totality of your world, all phenomena, are lost; but as the world of the natural attitude, it is lost; it gets its meaning from you.
+- For Decartes, the cogito is a worldless I: Decartes, imagine this is all the matrix / an illusion -- the entirety of the world is dubidable, but myself as an isolated monad of an ego with no world is apodictic; pure consciousness detached from the world.
+  - Naive reading: there is no consciousness without object, so there must be a 'real world'
+  - But there also is not an object without consciousness
+  - The world as more than the phenomenon is lost
+- Zahavi -- the problem of the bridge is solved because there is always a bridge
+- Intentionality is a correlation: it is not a spatial reality; I don't have to move there to see the tree, the tree is 'here' 'in me'
+- "Cogito ergo sum" -- the "ego" is implied.
+The "ego cogito".
+What is the "cogito"?
+There is no thought without thinking; there can be no world without an I and no I without a world: to *think* is to have *a thought*
+- Decartes: says, there is just "I think"
+- Heidegger -- you can have an 'I'-less world
+- Meditation 3: Decarte clarifies / argues that thi s idea of God as personally finite idea -- he can not give an idea, he cannot cause it
+- Questions about infinity
+- You must lose the world by epoche in order to gain it
+- Augustin -- do not wish to go out, go back into youself; it s the inenr man whoo holds truth.
+- Basic structure of intntionality for Husserl is this concept of meaning-intention (cogitationes) towards meaning-fulfillment (cogitata, cogitatum)
+  - Cogitata somethines do not fulfill the expectations -- no cogituatum, not filled, at least no cogitatum not adequate to the intention itself.
+The intention is not filled; empty
+  - Seeing -- fulfilled in the seen
+  - But I percieve a thermos.
+I could stop percieving a thermos -- I could restrict my intentionality
+  - Two aspects of phenomenological reduction & epoche: bracketing, focusing on phenomena as phenomena, and analysis of syntheses
+  - Some cogitatum remain unfulfilled and as mere possibilities because there is no cogitata which is adequate to them, which is filled.
+I can shift my seeing to other things
+  - I cannot see a thermos until I conintend
+  - Constituting is synthesizing
+- Temporality of the subject and temporality of the object: while cogitationes are correlated to cigtata, the temporality
+- Questions
+  - To what extend does the object existing for me precede evidence of it?
+  - How can we establish what things 'really are for me' before they 'appear as things for me'?
+Why?
+How?
+    - It seems like we're trying to pursue a 'phenomenal nouemna' -- if things appear to us as objects, why are we hoping we can get at what they 'really are' for us?
+In what sense are we replicating the problem of the bridge in the phenomenal?
+  - Intentionality and constitution -- don't I have to first constitute the object to be intentional of it?